André Sitek: Football career

 Sitek joined FC Basel for their 1991–92 season under head coach Ernst August Künnecke.
 After playing one test game Sitek played his domestic league debut for his new club in the away game in the Stadion Schützenmatte on 17 August as FCB lost 0–4 against local rivals Old Boys.
 He scored his first goal for the club a week later, on 24 August in the away game as Basel won 4–0 against Châtel-Saint-Denis.
 Sitek scored his first hat-trick for FCB in the away match on 17 November as Basel won 3–2 against Fribourg.
-Sitek was the teams top goal scorer in the league season with 20 goals.
+Sitek was the team's top goal scorer in the league season with 20 goals.

 For their 1992–93 season the club appointed Friedel Rausch as new trainer.
-Sitek was on top form and was the teams top goal scorer in the first part of the season.
+Sitek was on top form and was the team's top goal scorer in the first part of the season.
 In the qualifying phase, he scored 20 goals in 22 appearances.
 He scored a hat-trick in the away game against Urania Genève Sport on 26 August as Basel won 5–3 and in the return match, on 14 November, as Basel won 8–0 he scored another hat-trick.
 He also scored a hattrick in the first round cup match against SC Baudepartement.
 In second phase of the season Sitek was no longer in such a good form and rumors were circulated as to why.
-He scored only four times in the teams 14 games and they missed promotion.
+He scored only four times in the team's 14 games and they missed promotion.
 At the end of the season Sitek's contract was not extended.
 During his two seasons with the club Sitek played a total of 89 games for Basel scoring a total of 77 goals.
 61 of these games were in the Nationalliga A, 9 in the Swiss Cup and 19 were friendly games.
 He scored 44 goals in the domestic league, 12 in the cup and the other 21 were scored during the test games.

 Following his time with Basel Sitek signed for FC Locarno and remained with them for two seasons before he retired from active football.